 Item 7A.
 Financial Risk Management

 Enron Wholesale offers price risk management services primarily related to commodities associated with the energy sector (natural gas, electricity, crude oil and natural gas liquids).
+Enron Energy Services (Energy Services) also offers price risk management services to its commercial and industrial customers.
 These services are provided through a variety of financial instruments including forward contracts, which may involve physical delivery of an energy commodity, swap agreements, which may require payments to (or receipt of payments from) counterparties based on the differential between a fixed and variable price for the commodity, options and other contractual arrangements.
 Interest rate risks and foreign currency risks associated with the fair value of its energy commodities portfolio are managed in this segment using a variety of financial instruments, including financial futures, swaps and options.

 Enron’s other businesses also enter into forwards, swaps and other contracts primarily for the purpose of hedging the impact of market fluctuations on assets, liabilities, production or other contractual commitments.
 Changes in the market value of these hedge transactions are deferred until the gain or loss is recognized on the hedged item.